 Unclear but sometimes laparoscopic cholecystectomy or endoscopic sphincterotomy

-Laparoscopic cholecystectomy improves outcomes for patients with microscopic stones and possibly abnormal gallbladder motility.
-Otherwise, the role of laparoscopic cholecystectomy or endoscopic sphincterotomy remains unclear.
+Laparoscopic cholecystectomy may improve outcomes for patients with microscopic stones and possibly abnormal gallbladder motility (1).
+Otherwise, the role of laparoscopic cholecystectomy or endoscopic sphincterotomy remains unclear, as does the benefit of evaluating gallbladder emptying.
 Pharmacologic therapies have no proven benefit.